freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-45.english.md

 ## Description
 <section id='description'>

-The problem here is that the `svg` is only 700 wide, so setting the `x` values for each data point to the year will put them off the chart.
-You need to pass each year to the `xScale` you created and it will create `x` values based on your scale.
-So instead of the `x` for 2012 being `2012`, it will be `60` (or your `svgMargin`) since that's where your graph starts and that's where the scale will tell it to be.
+Instead of simply using the year(`d.year`) for the x-coordinate, you need to pass each year to the `xScale` so it can set the appropriate coordinate based on your scale.

-In the "`d` function" you created, return `xScale(d.year)` instead of `d.year`.
+In the "d function" you created, return `xScale(d.year)` instead of `d.year`.
 </section>

 ## Instructions